2019-20 4-H Mini Grant Recipients Announced

-ach year, the Michigan 4-H Foundation Board of Trustees approves the distribution of competitive grant funds to encourage development of innovative 4-H opportunities in local communities.
+Each year, the Michigan 4-H Foundation Board of Trustees approves the distribution of competitive grant funds to encourage development of innovative 4-H opportunities in local communities.
+For the 2019-20 program year, 4-H mini grants were awarded in five grant categories.

 Michigan 4-H Legacy Grants